bentyeh/bentyeh.github.io/_posts/2020-06-16-image-transforms.md

 </details>

-Therefore, to have a fully-determined or overdetermined system of linear equations, the number of corresponding points $$n$$ must be at least half the number of free parameters (see the table above).
+Therefore, to have a fully-determined or overdetermined system of linear equations, the number of corresponding points $$n$$ must be at least half the number of free parameters (see [Table 1](#table1)).

 Compare this approach with solving for $$T = D \cdot S^{-1}$$.
 Since the last row of $$D$$ is always $$\begin{bmatrix} 1 & 1 & 1\end{bmatrix}$$, the last row of $$D \cdot S^{-1}$$ is always $$\begin{bmatrix} 0 & 0 & 1\end{bmatrix}$$.
 Consequently, solving for $$T$$ as $$D \cdot S^{-1}$$ can learn an affine transformation, but not a projective transformation.
 - This appears to hold if the pseudoinverse of $$S$$ is used instead of its inverse.